DrPepperNo1/starter-hugo-academic/content/project/nilm/index.md

 ### CREATE LABELS

 NILM Problem is supervised learning thus It is necessary to create labels.
 In my model, I would predict 5 appliances involving Fridge freezer, Kettle, Microwave, Television, and Washer dryer.
 The label was a numpy list looking like [1, 0, 0, 1, 0] every 6 seconds.
-With each dimension in the label standing for an appliance, the label was "1" when the corresponding appliance reached its active power threshold set by me otherwise the label would be "0".
+With each dimension in the label standing for an appliance, the label was "1" when the corresponding appliance reached its active power threshold set by me, otherwise the label would be "0".
 Figure 7. demonstrates the label.

 <img src="https://s2.loli.net/2022/06/27/rZ74OM9zutbnjLo.png" alt="image-20220627154747602" style="zoom:80%;" />